 1.1.2 Academic Year: The period of time from August 16 of one calendar year until August 15 of the next calendar year.

 1.1.3 Access Point for Accessibility Spaces: The road space adjacent to all curb cuts built for wheel chair access from the street to the sidewalk and the space adjacent to each mobility-impaired parking space identified by white diagonal lines.

 1.1.4 Administrative Sanctions: Penalties which may be assessed for repeated violations of these ordinances or for failure to pay validly due fines.
 Administrative sanctions include, but is not limited to, revocation of parking permits.
-Administrative penalties include the issuance of a campus appearance ticket to students.
+Administrative penalties include the issuance of a Student Conduct Referral to students.

 1.1.5 Bicycle: A device propelled by human power upon which any person may ride, and supported by either two tandems or three wheels, one of which is 16 inches or more in diameter.
 For the purpose of this Ordinance, a bicycle shall be deemed a vehicle.